RobTillaart/PCR/README.md

   }
 ```

+**Note:** this library is meant for educational purposes and is not meant to replace professional equipment.

 #### Other applications

 The PCR class can be used to manage other temperature control processes.
 Some examples:
 - control an oven with a thermocouple, (e.g. glass melting)
 - control the temperature of a tropic aquarium to simulate day and night.
+- control an ice making machine.

 #### Related